 Look at the screenshot above, that blog post is about 94-words but, check out the social shares.
 This type of contents can only work for Seth therefore, overlook it.

-The image below shows a recent Study by SerpIQ on Google search result rank based on content length.
+The image below shows a recent post by Capsicum Mediaworks on Google search result rank based on content length.

 Whenever you’re writing a blog post, stop worrying about your word counts instead, focus more on giving your readers lots of value in whatever length required to cover a topic adequately.